qvest-digital/sch_jens/janz/qdisc.md

-also doesn’t (i.e. all packets that transfer after one that is retransmitted also enter the loop, and once the retransmission delay is over, all packets from the loop pass on to the NIC at underlying wire speed; if the link is fast enough this should model the RAN behaviour sufficiently closely).
+also doesn’t (i.e. all packets that transfer after one that is retransmitted also enter the loop, and once the retransmission delay is over, all packets from the loop pass on to the NIC at underlying wire speed; if the underlying physical link is fast enough, this should model the RAN behaviour sufficiently closely).

 The retransmission delay depends on the radio operation mode (TDD, FDD, …) and other factors.
 In a first stage, HARQ RTT of 8 ms is